Something for everyone during Period 5

 Eleanor Sloan (Lower 6th Form Pupil)

 We strive to create opportunities for pupils studying design and technology and following on from the National Year of Engineering, we are starting several new projects.
-The club is very well established but it has further flourished in the School’s new extracurricular programme working on projects such as an off-road buggy and a model army jeep.
+The club is very well established but it has further flourished in the School’s new extracurricular programme working on projects such as an off-road buggy and a model army jeep, as well as smaller individual projects.

 P5aLive – The Sound of Period 5!

-The DT Workshop group took the initiative in launching a pupil led radio station which broadcasts live during Period 5.
+Using their engineering skills and equipment recycled from the Drama Department (a mixing desk, headphones, speakers and an amplifier), the DT Workshop group took the initiative in launching a pupil-led radio station which broadcasts live during Period 5.
 Much excitement was had, the first time it went on air.
-Using their engineering skills, equipment was recycled from the Drama Department of a mixing desk, headphones, speakers and an amplifier.
 The content is also available in podcasts on the school’s Firefly system.

 If you have an interest in Art and all things creative, this is the Club for you.
 Here you can work on and extend current projects.
 However, for the brave and the bold, you can explore new techniques and work outside your comfort zone and so acquire new skills to achieve dazzling results, working with different media from computers to crayons!
 Get Creative!